nrfconnect/sdk-nrf/samples/bluetooth/broadcast_config_tool/README.rst

 SD card setup
 *************

-The sample only supports pre-encoded LC3 data stored as LC3 files on an SD card.
+This sample can support pre-encoded LC3 data stored as LC3 files on an SD card.
+If you are not using an SD card, the system defaults to sending dummy data.
+The purpose of the dummy data is to test that the broadcast source has been correctly configured.

 Make sure you format the SD card with a FAT file system.